Usage & Examples

 Even if you don’t use this directly, it’s worth knowing it exists because it powers “real tool” UIs.

-The whole thing (one object, three events)
+The whole thing (one object, two events)

 If you just want the complete demo lump so you can paste it, here’s a compact version.